ADMISSION, FEES & FACILITIES: Q&A

 Q14.
-Will there be a separate exam for the specialization offered – ie – Business, Sports, General etc?
+Will there be a separate entrance exam for the specialization offered – ie – Business, Sports, General or Entertainment & Lifestyle?
 Can a student sit for all these exams?

 Q15.
 How long is the entrance exam?
 Where will it be held?
 What is the pattern of the examination?